Finn Azaz: Aston Villa

 On 26 July 2021, Azaz joined Aston Villa and was immediately loaned out to Newport County for the 2021–22 season.
 He made his Newport debut on 10 August 2021, in a 1–0 EFL Cup victory over Ipswich Town, in which he provided an assist for the winning goal.
 Azaz scored his first goal for Newport on 24 September 2021 in the 2–1 League Two defeat to Barrow.
 Azaz was awarded the EFL Young Player of the Month award for January 2022 after three assists as his side picked up thirteen points from six matches.

 At the 2022 EFL Awards, Azaz was awarded the League Two Young Player of the Season award as well as being named in the League Two Team of the Season with teammate Dom Telford.

 On 11 July 2022, Azaz signed a contract extension with Aston Villa, and joined Plymouth Argyle on a season-long loan.
 Azaz made his first appearance for Plymouth on 30 July 2022, scoring a debut goal in 1–0 victory over Barnsley.
 On 25 October, Azaz suffered a "serious" ankle injury during a 2–1 victory over Shrewsbury Town which was expected to keep him sidelined for over two months.
 Azaz made his return to the Plymouth starting line-up on 21 January 2023 - with two assists in a 4–2 league victory over Cheltenham Town.

+Azaz scored the third goal in Plymouth's 3–1 win over Port Vale on the final day of the season as the club secured the League One title with 101 points.

 On 2 August 2023, Azaz signed another contract extension with Aston Villa and re-joined Plymouth Argyle on another season-long loan.

+He won Plymouth's 2023–24 Goal of the Season award for his 20-yard volley in a 3–3 draw against Watford on New Year's Day.

 The loan was terminated in January 2024 after Azaz was recalled by Villa.

 Middlesbrough

 On 5 January 2024, Azaz signed for EFL Championship club Middlesbrough for an undisclosed fee.

-Having registered five goals and four assists in six matches, Azaz was named EFL Championship Player of the Month for November 2024.
+Having registered five goals and four assists in six matches, Azaz was named EFL Championship Player of the Month and PFA Championship Fans' Player of the Month for November 2024.
+Later that month, Head Coach Michael Carrick praised Azaz, saying that, "We know his quality, his eye for a pass and for finding spaces to create for others.
+He’s an intelligent player and he can score goals as well.
+He did so before he came here and it was one of the reasons we bought him.
+He’s got the whole package really and he’s having a really good spell, but there’s loads more to come from him still."

+Azaz finished the 2024–25 Championship season with 12 goals and 11 assists, having also reached double figures for both goals and assists the previous season.